 - Find yourself.
 Get to know who you are, what you like, discover the places you enjoy the most; stuff that cultivate your inner peace and get you moving forward.
 To me it’s difficult to determine who I am, maybe nobody knows for certain, maybe we’re constantly changing and every one of us is baffled by this demand.
 As for the things I like and the places I enjoy, I am relieved to know them.
 So, yes, I’m outlining who I am based on Jumbo Chocolate bars and tree planting.

 - Train yourself.
 Work persistently on your skills.
 This one is easier to understand.
 What I love the most is being informed and getting wise.
 So, reading books, watching documentaries, keeping up with guitar playing, and writing is what I should do.
 Not bad.
 I also need to exercise my body.
-Good stuff always happens to fit people: good casual sex, trips, contests, cheerful friends, and more sex.
+Good stuff always happens to fit people: good casual sex, trips, contests, cheerful friends, and a whole variety of adventure.

 - Be restless.
 Keep your chin up and don’t give up on your goals.
 Sometimes you need breaks, though.
 Take them!
 Sleeping and being unruffled is crucial.
 Do not take life too seriously all the time.
 I suffer from anxiety and depression, this one is hard to follow but I’ll try my best.